Jessica063/MyPortfolio/assets/README.md

 # Personal Portfolio

-A clean and minimalist personal portfolio website built using *HTML, **CSS, and **JavaScript*, designed to showcase my skills, experience, and projects.
+A clean and minimalist personal portfolio website built using HTML, CSS, and JavaScript, designed to showcase my skills, experience, and projects.

 ## Features
 - Minimalist Design: Black and yellow theme for a modern and elegant look.